Arman1234-cell/PDF-Extraction-Tool/README.md

 The application uses **Retrieval-Augmented Generation (RAG)** to ensure that every answer the AI provides is backed by the actual text in your documents, preventing hallucinations:

 1. **Ingestion:** The PDF is parsed using OCR and split into semantic chunks.
-2.  **Vectorization:** Each chunk is converted into a vector (mathematical representation) and stored in **ChromaDB**.
+2. **Vectorization:** Each chunk is converted into a vector representation and stored in **ChromaDB**.
 3. **Retrieval:** When you ask a question, the system performs a semantic search to find the most relevant chunks.
 4. **Augmentation:** These relevant chunks are provided to the Gemini model as ground-truth context.
 5. **Generation:** The AI generates an answer based *only* on that context.

 ---